Click on images to enlarge

 Length: Male: 42-47mm; Female: 39-44mm

 This damselfly is metallic green, with no blue pruinescence on the male.
 At rest, the Emerald damselflies all spread their wings at an angle to the body, unlike other damselflies.
 The pterostigma is pale brown with a black border, and the sides of the thorax show a spur-shaped marking.
-The male upper appendages are distinctively pale cream with dark tips.
+The male upper appendages are distinctively pale cream with dark tips, a feature shared with only one other Emerald Damselfly in the UK, the Southern Emerald Damselfly, which can be differetiated by its two-toned pterostigma (wing-spot).

 Usually near ponds, canals or other still water with overhanging trees.
 Willow Emerald Damselfly has a characteristic habit of spending much time up in the trees.
 The eggs are laid into the bark of willow or alder.